freqtrade/freqtrade/docs/strategy-advanced.md

 ## Custom sell signal

 It is possible to define custom sell signals.
-This is very useful when we need to customize sell conditions for each individual trade.
+This is very useful when we need to customize sell conditions for each individual trade, or if you need the trade profit to take the sell decision.

-An example of how we can set stop-loss and take-profit targets in the dataframe and also sell trades that were open longer than 1 day:
+An example of how we can use different indicators depending on the current profit and also sell trades that were open longer than 1 day:

 ``` python
 from freqtrade.strategy import IStrategy, timeframe_to_prev_date